jplck/devops-ticket-translation-function/README.md

 ### A word about cost

 We noticed that using pay-as-you-go services creates uncertainty and worries as the monthly bill becomes unpredictable.
 The worry is unfounded!
-Of course, it depends on your workload but if you experiment or work on a small project **you probably don't even pay a cent** (or any currency you prefer).
+As long as you stay below 1-2 thousand(!) translations per month (at 1000 characters per ticket) **you probably don't even pay a cent** (or any currency you prefer).

 The Cognitive Services Translator offers a **[free tier](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/translator/)** (2 million characters/month included).
 The Azure Functions consumption plan (pay as you go) also offers a **monthly free grant of 1 million requests and 400,000 GB-s resource consumption**.